Lekë Zaharia: Early life

 Lekë Zaharia was the son of Albanian nobleman Koja Zaharia, the ruler of Shati and Danjë, and his wife, Bosa Dukagjini.
-The Zaharia and Dukagjini noble families, whose territories bordered one another, maintained close relations and would reinforce their ties through marriage alliances.
+The Zaharia and Dukagjini noble families, whose territories shared borders, maintained close relations and would reinforce their ties through marriage alliances.

 Ruler of Danjë and Shati

-The Ottomans eventually returned Danjë to the Zaharia family in around 1436 and installed Lekë as its ruler, albeit as an Ottoman vassal.
+The Ottomans eventually returned Danjë to the Zaharia family around 1436 and installed Lekë as its ruler, albeit as an Ottoman vassal.
 The Venetians transferred Lekë's subordination to the Ottomans onto his uncle, Tanush the Elder, who was the brother of Lekë's mother Bosa Dukagjini and a loyal ally to Venice.
 Tanush was therefore arrested shortly after on accusations of treason, which were ultimately related to Lekë's instalment as the ruler of Danjë under Ottoman vassalage.

 Due to the elimination of their extensive autonomy, Albanian lords were forced to choose between aligning themselves with the Venetians or submitting entirely to the Ottomans.
 As such, Lekë Zaharia chose to become a citizen of the Republic of Venice in 1442.
 In 1444, Lekë was one of the founders of the League of Lezhë, a union of Albanian nobles who banded together to resist the Ottomans under the leadership of Skanderbeg.
 Lekë joined the league alongside his vassals Pal Dukagjini and Nikollë Dukagjini.
 Lekë's territories consisted of the towns of Danjë, Shati, Gjadër and Dushmani.